octarinesec/kube-scan/README.md

 kubectl port-forward --namespace octaudit svc/octaudit-ui 8080:80
 ```

-Then set your browswr to `http://localhost:8080`.
+Then set your browser to `http://localhost:8080`.

 ## Using a load-balancer service
 ```bash